Under-25s' MoneySaving Tips

 If you're after something specific, you can create your own Amazon bargain basement to save up to 75% off.
 We've got a clever tool that does all the hardwork for you, and creates your very own webpage, such as 75%+ off kitchenware* and 70%+ off beauty*.
 See our Amazon Discount Tool for more.

 Buying a house – it costs HOW much?!

-When one of the MSE team asked this question to a class of 14-15 year olds, many believed you could do it for around £25,000.
-In 2015, that'll just about make up a deposit in some areas.
+When one of the MSE team asked this question to a class of 14 to 15-year-olds, many believed you could do it for around £25,000.
+These days that wouldn't even cover the average UK deposit.

 When you buy a house, you'll need to borrow money – but this is what we like to call good debt.
 It's up there with student loans if you plan to head to university at some point.

 A mortgage – a loan used to buy a house – allows you to borrow an amount of about four times your annual salary (this varies between lenders), and pay it back over 25 years.
 Typically, you'll need a deposit of at least 5% of the property value, though 10% is more likely.

 If you're saving to buy a house, read our First-Time Buyers' Mortgage Guide, which'll take you through what you have to do.

 Planning a package holiday?
 Don't settle for the first price you get – haggle